 The visitation policy and guidelines for the residence halls have been designed for the convenience of residents who may be entertaining visitors of the opposite sex.
-The guidelines for visitation in student rooms and in designated public areas shall be agreed upon by the individual Hall Councils and approved by the Director of University Housing or her designee.
+The guidelines for visitation in student rooms and in designated public areas shall be agreed upon by the individual Hall

+Councils and approved by the Director of University Housing or her designee.

 The maximum hour parameters for visitation in Jones Hall and Stark Hall are: Sunday through Thursday 10 a.m. - 1 a.m. and Friday and Saturday 10 a.m. -2:30 a.m.
-Halls that offer 24 hour visitation include: Reagan Houston Hall, Guinn Hall, Mary Hufford Hall and the Houston Center Hall.
+Halls that offer 24 hour visitation include: Reagan Houston Hall, Guinn Hall & Mary Hufford Hall.